zama-ai/fhevm-backend/docs/fundamentals/overview.md

 At the highest level, the system consists of two subsystems: an fhEVM blockchain and a KMS.

-An fhEVM blockchain consists of a set of validator nodes with each one running an **Executor**, a configuration referred to as _fhEVM native_.
+An fhEVM blockchain consists of a set of validator nodes with each one running an **Executor**, a configuration referred to as _fhEVM-native_.
 A Key Management System (KMS) is a component that runs a blockchain as a communication layer for a threshold protocol to manage the secret FHE key and handle decryption and reencryption.

 These two subsystems are not directly connected; instead, a component called a **Gateway** handles communication between them.